stitchdata/docs/_replication/extraction-tab/force-cancel-extraction-jobs.md

          **Note**: The {{ app.buttons.stop-extraction }} button will only display when a replication job is currently running.

       2. Click {{ app.buttons.stop-extraction }}.
-You'll be asked to confirm the job cancelation.
+You'll be asked to confirm the job cancellation.
       3. To continue, click the **Stop Extraction** button.

       Stitch will cancel the remainder of the Extraction phase of the replication job. **Note**: This will not cancel the loading of data that has already been extracted.
-Any data extracted prior to the cancelation will be loaded to your destination.
+Any data extracted prior to the cancellation will be loaded to your destination.
 ---
 {% include misc/data-files.html %}